Gonyosoma oxycephalum: Reproduction

 G. oxycephalum reaches sexually maturity at 4 years of age, and its eggs have a hatching time from 13 to 16 weeks.
 The female lays on average between 3 and 8 eggs usually between September and January and the hatchlings are about 45 cm (18 inches) long.

 Longevity

 The average life span of G. oxycephalum in captivity is 20 years.

 Population

-As of 2015, the red-tailed green ratsnake was categorized as "Least Concern" by the IUCN due to its relatively healthy population estimated at 15,000-20,000 individuals across its range.
+As of 2015, the red-tailed green ratsnake was categorized as least concern by the IUCN due to its relatively healthy population estimated at 15,000-20,000 individuals across its range.
 However, recent data as of 2022 indicates a decline in its numbers, with an estimated population of around 10,000-15,000.
-Despite this decline, it still retains its "Least Concern" status.
+Despite this decline, it still retains its least status.